A list of my pet hates - particularly re: management, so I can make sure not to do them should I ever be in that position.

 Context switching.
 A productivity killer, and general motivation killer.
 Creative work (including software dev) takes place when developers are given time and autonomy.
 Nothing's worse than being pulled off a task just when you've got into the zone.

 No team building / social stuff.
-I'd really love to think that team building stuff is a wank and a distraction from getting real work done.
+I'd really love to think that team building stuff is a distraction from getting real work done.
 The reality is, though, over the years I've noticed it really has an impact.
 It creates a sense of solidarity that carries through into work, and it's really important.
 The problem is, it's never the most pressing task; there's never something that will break the next day if it doesn't get done.
 And, especially as workers get older / have families, it's increasingly less appealing to eg. go out for drinks after work.
 Still, you have to make team building a priority.

 A "bums in seats" mentality.
 The easiest, and also least effective, way for a manager to determine employee productivity is to count the number of hours they're sitting at their desk.
 A far more effective way is to gauge general attitude, frequency of screwing up, and what other team members think of working with them.